 Sometimes, however, it’s not quite that simple.
-About 5% of adolescents and adults can have long term issues with depression, often caused by a chemical imbalance of the brain.
-And concerns like school, parents or peer pressure, sudden loss, isolation, and abuse can cause significant stress in adolescents as well.
+Depression is normal during adolescence, and about 5% of teens and adults can have long term issues with depression, which can be caused by difficult life circumstances or a chemical imbalance of the brain.
+Concerns like school, parental or peer pressure, sudden loss, isolation, and abuse can cause also significant stress.

 Becoming a Safe Person for Difficult Discussions

 Supporting a young person during periods of stress and depression is crucial.
 Parental support can be the difference between hope and despair.
 As a parent, you can develop skills that help make you a safe person to talk to about difficult topics.